Chris Evans (presenter): Virgin Radio

 During a holiday in Killarney, Evans listened to the Irish broadcaster Gerry Ryan on the radio.
 Evans claims the variety on Ryan's show made him want to return to radio.
 Evans was then hired by Virgin Radio to host its breakfast show, prompting an immediate upsurge in station listening figures of 1.8 million to 2.6 million.
 His first show was on 13 October 1997, the same day as Kevin Greening and Zoë Ball on Radio 1.
-Starting at 7:00 am, Evans' crew presented the show from Monday to Friday, but without Evans on a Friday.
+Starting at 7:00 am, Evans's crew presented the show from Monday to Friday, but without Evans on a Friday.

 As Richard Branson had decided to reduce his media holding, he began talks to sell the station to Capital Radio in a deal that would have given him 10% of holding company Capital Group.
 As this became public knowledge, Evans, who did not want to work for Capital, publicly dismissed them as "a bleating, blowing asthmatic dog."
-On 9 December, with the assistance of investors, Evans' vehicle Ginger Media Group bought Virgin Radio from Branson for £85m, to control the interests both of Ginger Productions and Virgin Radio.
+On 9 December, with the assistance of investors, Evans's vehicle Ginger Media Group bought Virgin Radio from Branson for £85 million, to control the interests both of Ginger Productions and Virgin Radio.
 Both Apax Partners and Branson each owned 20% of Ginger Media Group, while Evans and his investors owned the remaining 60%.
 The group later engaged in the prospect of buying the Daily Star newspaper, but decided against from commercial angles.